Norwegian secret that happy people practice

 3 keys to Norwegian happiness

 Starting from this basic idea on which the Koss method for enjoying life is based, everything indicates that achieving happiness has a lot to do with Full attention or “lowering heart rate” And live a slow life.
-In short, learn to appreciate and enjoy the small moments of life so as to turn them into joy.
+In short, learn to value and enjoy life’s most overlooked moments to turn them into joy.

 To summarize the Kos philosophy in just a few points, we have given its details below three essential keys To implement this:

 - Enjoy everyday activities.
 Authentic well-being arises from the many things we do every day.
-Have a cup of coffee with a friend, enjoy a walk alone or lie on the couch at home while petting your dog.
+Have a cup of coffee with a friend, go for a walk alone, or curl up on the couch at home while petting your dog.
 If every time we did one of these things, we practiced it Be aware of what we are doing, We will enjoy it more and in the long term, we will experience a unique sense of well-being and fulfillment.

 - Connect with nature.
 Walking on the beach or in the mountains, sailing along a river or exploring forest paths can be very helpful.
 Regain emotional balance, boost your spirits or reduce stress.
 And it is proven that contact with nature, in any of its forms, is a true balm for the soul.